kj7kunal/kj7kunal.github.io/content/blog/ntu-intern/index.md

 Having worked on 3 ML projects in my fourth year, I really wanted to take up the challenge of collaborating within a distinguished research group, preferably abroad.
-A foreign training or FT, as per my university lingo, was considered a prestigious opportunity, as not only would you gain indispensable experience working in an established institute set in an unfamiliar environment, it would also be really thrilling to interact with people from different cultural backgrounds with similar interests to freely exchange ideas and experiences.
+A foreign training or FT, as per my university lingo, was considered a prestigious opportunity for multifaceted exposure, as not only would you gain indispensable experience working in an established institute set in an unfamiliar environment, it would also be really thrilling to interact with people from different cultural backgrounds with similar interests to freely exchange ideas and experiences.

 Out of around 30 research labs that I applied to all over the world, I received 3 offers.
 I was most excited to work at the